Leukemia is cancer of the white blood cells. White blood cells (also called leukocytes or WBCs) fight infections and other diseases.

 Other treatments include:

-With the proper treatment, the outlook for kids and teens with leukemia is quite good.
+With the right treatment, the outlook for kids and teens with leukemia is quite good.

 Most childhood leukemias have very high remission rates, with some up to 90%.
 Remission means that doctors see no cancer cells in the body.
 Most kids are cured of the disease.
 This means that they're in permanent remission.

-Having a child being treated for cancer can feel overwhelming for any family.
+Having a child being treated for cancer can be a challenge for any family.
 But you're not alone.
 To find support, talk to anyone on the care team or a hospital social worker.
 Many resources are available to help you and your child.

 You also can find information and support online at: